YouTube

 THE PEARL

-For me its not as nice as the rest of the city but the real attractions can be found on the way.
-The new city is something spectacular to drive through, I honestly felt like a kid in a sweet shop.
-Then after you might be lucky to catch a glimpse of the royal’s houses which almost spans the entire length of the road from West Bay to The Pearl.
+For me, it’s not as nice as the rest of the city, but the real attractions can be found on the way.
+The new city is something spectacular to drive through.
+I honestly felt like a kid in a sweet shop, and then, after, you might be lucky to catch a glimpse of the royal houses, which almost span the entire length of the road from West Bay to The Pearl.

-The pearl itself however is mainly built up with hotels and blocks of unflattering apartments.
-Time here is spend shopping in the countless designer store, boutiques, supercar showrooms or in your Super Yacht.
+The pearl itself, however, is mainly built up with hotels and blocks of unflattering apartments.
+Time here is spent shopping in the countless designer stores, boutiques, supercar showrooms, or on your Super Yacht.

 BACK TO THE AIRPORT